Associate Degree in Paralegal Studies and Litigation Technologies

 Earning your degree now means you’ll be prepared for the jobs of the future.

-As a graduate of the Bryan University Associate Degree in Litigation and E-Discovery Paralegal Studies, you’ll enter a world of exciting career opportunities:
+As a graduate of the Bryan University Associate Degree in Litigation and E-Discovery Paralegal Studies, examples of career opportunities may include:

 - Corporate Paralegal